 - Complete the enrollment form and questionnaire about your experience in the desired language, and provide the necessary schedule information.
-Submit it to the Department in 201 Little Hall.
+Submit it to the Department in 201 Williams Hall.
 These forms are available at the top of this page and may be submitted to the program coordinator electronically.
 If you submit your form after the recommended deadline and scheduling has begun, no accommodation can be made for your course schedule.

 - Upon approval from the program coordinator, the Department of Modern Languages and Classics will register you.